kwkuh/domain-bio/SECURITY.md

   intermediaries far outside this project's control.
 Treat every hostname you resolve as public information.
 - **Do not encode PII.** Do not embed personal data in query names for the same reason.
-The only values that belong in an `a-i.sh` hostname are the IP address you want returned (plus an optional non-sensitive label prefix).
+The only values that belong in an `a-i.st` hostname are the IP address you want returned (plus an optional non-sensitive label prefix).
-- **Private/internal IPs are allowed but not private.** You can resolve names like `10.0.0.1.a-i.sh` or `192-168-1-1.a-i.sh`, which is useful for local development and TLS.
+- **Private/internal IPs are allowed but not private.** You can resolve names like `10.0.0.1.a-i.st` or `192-168-1-1.a-i.st`, which is useful for local development and TLS.
 The IP itself is not reachable from the public internet, but the fact that you queried it is still visible to the resolvers in the path.
 The mapping is public; the destination is not proxied.